cloudkj/llayer/README.md

     style History fill:#676767,stroke:#333,stroke-width:2px
 ```

-The `agent` script combines all of the components to form a read-eval-print loop (REPL) that largely resembles
+The `agent` script combines a few of the standalone components to form a read-eval-print loop (REPL) that largely resembles modern agents:
-modern agents:

 1. `prompt`s for user input and appends a formatted event to the history file.
 2. `compact`s history to produce the model context and `invoke` to stream the model output.